aandrewsv/pagerduty-analytics/README.md

 ### Design Patterns

+Code sctructure and data handling follows some principles of the following design patterns:

 - Repository Pattern (SQLAlchemy models)
-- Concepts from Observer Pattern for data sync with PagerDuty API
+- Observer Pattern or Synchronization Pattern for data sync with PagerDuty API
 - Service Layer Pattern for separation of concerns
+- Dependency Injection (db session injection in services)

 ## Setup